plone/training/theming/ttw-advanced-2.rst

 .. note::

    When being distributed, Plone themes are packaged as zip files.
-   A theme should be structured such that there is only one top level directory in the root of the zip file.
+   A theme should be structured such that there is only one top-level directory in the root of the zip file.

-   By convention the directory should contain your :file:`index.html`, the supporting files (CSS, JavasSript and other files) may be in subdirectories.
+   By convention the directory should contain your :file:`index.html`.
+   The supporting files (CSS, JavasSript and other files) may be in subdirectories.

 #.
 To get started `download a copy of the New Age theme as a zip file <https://codeload.github.com/BlackrockDigital/startbootstrap-new-age/zip/master>`_.
-   Then upload it to the theme controlpanel.
+   Then upload it to the theme control panel.

    .. hint::
       :class: toggle

-      This is a generic theme, it does not provide the Plone/Diazo specific :file:`rules.xml` or :file:`manifest.cfg` file.
+      This is a generic theme, it does not provide the Plone/Diazo specific :file:`rules.xml` or :file:`manifest.cfg` files.
-      When you upload the zip file the theming tool generates a :file:`rules.xml`.
+      When you upload the zip file, the theming tool generates a :file:`rules.xml` file.
-      In the next steps you will add additional files including a :file:`manifest.cfg` (perhaps in the future the manifest.cfg will also be generated for you).
+      In the next steps you will add additional files including a :file:`manifest.cfg` file (perhaps in the future the :file:`manifest.cfg` file will also be generated for you).

    .. image:: ../theming/_static/theming-uploadzipfile.png